 Days To Follow:

-We wish everyone the best of health in this difficult time for our country and know that we are all in this together, in support of eachother.
+I wish everyone the best of health in this difficult time for our country and know that we are all in this together, in support of eachother.